alexanderjarvis/DubSub/README.md

 ![Typical PubSub](images/typical-pubsub.png)

-Publishing a message takes two network hops to get from the second node to the first node and because all messages are routed via the Pubslish-Subscribe server, this can become a bottleneck.
+Publishing a message takes two network hops to get from the second node to the first node and because all messages are routed via the Publish-Subscribe server, this can become a bottleneck.

 ## DubSub